-Myocardial release of inflammatory mediators in patients with preexisting heart failure
+Myocardial release of inflammatory mediators in patients with pre-existing heart failure

 Arteriovenous differences were used to determine the myocardial cytokine and chemokine release upon reperfusion.
-The differences in the AUC of the arterial and venous curves were assessed to quantify the net release from the myocardium.
+The difference in the AUC of the arterial and venous curves was assessed to quantify the net release from the myocardium.
 Our analysis method is illustrated in Figure 2.
 Both heart failure groups showed a significant myocardial release of various cytokines upon early reperfusion.
-As shown in Figure 3, early myocardial reperfusion of patients with non-ischemic heart failure was associated with a release of IL-1ra (P = 0.04, NS), IL-6 (P = 0.002), IL-10 (P = 0.002), G-CSF (P = 0.02), MCP-1 (P = 0.001) and IL-18
+As shown in Figure 3, early myocardial reperfusion of patients with non-ischaemic heart failure was associated with a release of IL-1ra (P = 0.04, NS), IL-6 (P = 0.002), IL-10 (P = 0.002), G-CSF (P = 0.02), MCP-1 (P = 0.001), and IL-18 (P = 0.04, NS).
+In patients with ischaemic heart failure, early reperfusion was characterized by a more limited number of inflammatory markers that were released: IL-6 (P = 0.01), MCP-1 (P = 0.01), and VEGF (P = 0.004).
+This inflammatory response